BytesGuy/danger-docker/README.md

 ## Image Information

 Each time danger is updated, there will be a new, version tagged, release of the danger docker image.
+The latest version of Ruby will always be used at the time of building.

 The images are built on the official CircleCI base image to ensure compatbility with CircleCI jobs.